Martin Komm, Jr.

 Funeral services will be held on Saturday, October 13, 2018 at 2:00 PM at the Carter Funeral Home Chapel in Thayer, Missouri.

-The family will receive friends on Thursday, June 14, 2018 from 6:00 PM to 8:00 PM at the Carter Funeral Home in Thayer, Missouri.
+Family will receive friends on Friday, October 12, 2018 from 6:00 – 8:00 PM at Carter Funeral Home.

 Interment will be at the Thayer Cemetery in Thayer, Missouri with arrangements under the direction of Carter Funeral Home in Thayer.